dev-bittu/lotus-grammar/LEARN_IN_5_MIN.md

 ---

 ### **2. Access Modifiers**
-Lotus supports access control for fields and methods using the `public` and `private` keywords.

 - **Public**: Accessible from outside the class (default behavior).
 - **Private**: Accessible only within the class (priv keyword).